fabian-kostadinov/fabian-kostadinov.github.io/_posts/2014-11-13-installation-of-jekyll-auth.md

 comments: true
 tags: [jekyll-auth]
 ---
 These are (hopefully) complete installation instructions for Jekyll-Auth.
 To understand how Jekyll-Auth works, you need a conceptual understanding on how [Rack-Jekyll](https://github.com/adaoraul/rack-jekyll/) and [Rack](https://github.com/rack/rack) work.
 The next figure shows the conceptual workflow of Jekyll-Auth in combination with a repository on GitHub.com.
-This is how Jekyll-Auth works.<!--more-->
+This is how Jekyll-Auth works.<span class="more"></span>

 ![Jekyll-Auth Workflow](/public/img/2014-11-13-installation-of-jekyll-auth.png "Jekyll-Auth Workflow")